RagnarB83/ash-documentation/docs/QUICK-interface.rst

 Basis functions only up to d angular momentum are supported.

 ASH features a simple interface to it that allows QUICK energy+gradient calculations on the GPU.
-QUICK be used in a QM/MM setting allowing both the QM and MM steps to run on the GPU via QUICK and OpenMM.
+The QUICK interface be used in a QM/MM setting allowing both the QM and MM steps to run on the GPU (QUICK for QM and OpenMM for MM).
 Interface is a bit limited at the moment.

 **QUICKTheory class:**